 Vaccinations and Preventative Measures

-Heartworm preventative measures are also important for our canine companions and we recommend yearly testing and preventative boosters.
-When you keep your pets on a yearly heartworm preventative, you are also protecting them from other parasites such as tapeworms, hookworms, roundworms, and whipworms.
+Heartworm preventative measures are also important for our canine companions, and we recommend yearly testing and preventative boosters.
+When you keep your pets on an annual heartworm preventative, you are also protecting them from other parasites such as tapeworms, hookworms, roundworms, and whipworms